nbarrowman/vtree/README.md

 Important notes about the current version of vtree (version 3.0.0) on CRAN:

 * Compared to earlier versions, there are changes in how vtree supports R Markdown.
 By default when `vtree` is called from R Markdown, a PNG file is automatically generated and markdown code to embed it is generated.
 To generate an htmlwidget instead (as in older versions of vtree), specify `pngknit=FALSE`.
+For more information see: https://cran.r-project.org/web/packages/vtree/vignettes/vtree.html#embeddingInRmarkdown

 * The latest vtree release candidate (version 3.0.4) streamlines this functionality and corrects a bug.